 While wearing a weave has a great deal of benefits for the wearer, including the possibility of achieving almost any kind of hairstyle, there are some negative factors that a person need to take into account when they opt for a weave.
 One of the most awful facts that people experience when they wear weaves is the fact that the hair that is attached to a weave often starts to smell.
 The smell is sometimes mild and can be hidden easily, but, in some cases, weave hair can expel a repulsive smell that completely outweighs the benefits that the person can gain from wearing the weave hair.
-Fortunately, there are ways to prevent the smells and even to get rid of the smell if it already exists.
+Fortunately, there are ways and products to prevent the smells and even to get rid of the smell if it already exists.

 Why Does My Hair Smell?

 We should look at why hair smell in the first place before discussing the possible ways to prevent the smell and to get rid of existing smells.
 Virgin Review explains that sweat, sebum, dirt and product buildup accumulates on weave hair all the time.
 When the particles that accumulate on the weave are not washed off, it can start to expel an unpleasant smell.
 This, however, isn’t the worse type of smell that weave hair can expel.
 When the hair isn’t washed for a considerable amount of time, then bacteria can start to form due to the particulates that have been accumulating over time.
 This can cause weave hair to expel a musty smell, which is even worse and can be rather difficult to get rid of.
 The musty smell often develops due to an excessive amount of moisture, as well as product buildup and dandruff.

 The best option would always be to prevent the smell.
 The best way to prevent weave hair from smelling starts with your shopping journey – synthetic and low-quality weaves are known to develop smells much faster than higher-quality weaves that are made from real and unprocessed human hair.